Get E-Book

 });

 EPIPE usually means your code wrote after the peer or local stack closed the write path.
 ECONNRESET usually means a reset arrived from the peer or from lower network state.
 Timing decides where you see the failure.
-A peer can reset a connection, and your next write can be the call that discovers it.
+A peer can reset the connection, and your next write can be the call that discovers it.

-The safe shape is ordinary stream code:
+The safe shape is ordinary stream code -

 function send(socket, chunks) {